Dedlipid/refinedBacktrade/README.md

 The data gathering has been sped up substancially(from minutes to seconds).
 The data is processed on a day by day basis instead of a fund by fund basis, allowing visualizations of things like the total cash, asset value, and profits.
-The asset csv has also been made easier to edit, and all the code has been wrapped up into one python file.
+The asset csv has also been made easier to edit.
 Same parameters as before are variable.

 # Getting Started
 - Download DailyPrft.py and assets.csv into the same folder, and just indicate to the daily profit file the timespan(int), starting cash(float),